-It is possible for the web server running a website or the routers and other equipment that connects your computer to the server to go down.
+It is possible for the web server running a website, the routers, and other equipment that connects your computer to the server to go down.
 Changes, maintenance, patching, or other issues can cause the web server or routers to be unavailable.
 When this happens, your computer may get an error (e.g., 404 error) or timeout when trying to access a website.

 Test your Internet connection

 If your Internet connection is not working a website may appear to be down.
 You can quickly identify if you have this problem by visiting a site you've never visited.
-For example, if you are viewing this web page on the same Internet connection for the first time it is likely you do not have a problem with your Internet connection.
+For example, if you are viewing this web page on the same Internet connection for the first time, your Internet connection is likely not the problem.

 Refresh your browser or try another browser

 In some situations, it may be your Internet browser that is causing you problems.
-To help verify this is not the problem, make sure you have refreshed the web page you are trying to view by pressing the F5 key on the top of your keyboard.
-If this does not work and you have an alternative browser installed (e.g., Google Chrome or Firefox) try a different browser.
+To help verify this is not the problem, make sure you refresh the web page you are trying to view by pressing the F5 key on your keyboard.
+If this does not work and you have an alternative browser installed (e.g., Google Chrome or Firefox), try a different browser.

 Test and reset your router

-If you have a home router or broadband modem, it is not uncommon for these devices to experience problems that may cause a website or web page not to work.
+If you have a home router or broadband modem, it is not uncommon for these devices to experience problems, causing a website or web page not to work.
 One common problem that routers have is in their routing tables, resulting in websites not being found.
 It is also possible for it to appear that all sites work except one website.

 To help verify you are not having a problem with your router or modem, disconnect the power cable to them and leave them disconnected for 10 seconds.
 After waiting, plug the power back into the devices, wait a few seconds, and then try the web page or website again.